 Kanpur - Jajmau Wastewater Treatment Plant

-There are only three sewage treatment plants in Kanpur city, and they are located in Jajmau where more than 400 tanneries are located.
-The capacity is largely insufficient for the generated sewage water and only 50% is treated.
+The capacity of the three sewage treatment plans in Kanpur city is largely insufficient for the generated sewage water and only 50% is treated.
 Analysis of the sewage water show high concentrations of chromium (Cr) and other heavy metals like cadmium (Cd).
 This demonstration site offers thus the opportunity to test decentralised treatment solutions for secondary and advanced treatment in specific real-life conditions and to detect and remediate problems as a result of upscaling.

 There are only three sewerage treatment plants in Kanpur city, and they are located in Jajmau where tanneries are located.
 Also, there is one treatment plant in Unnao town.
 The four plants together have a wastewater treatment capacity of only 190 MLD, which is only 25% of the total wastewater generated in the Kanpur Metropolitan Area (KMA).